Depart-de-Sentier/brightcon-2023-talks/README.md

 * A Jupyter notebook or similar interactive media.
 * A license file, or a readme referring to the license, if different than https://github.com/Depart-de-Sentier/brightcon-2023-talks/blob/main/LICENSE.
-* A environment file (pipenv/poetry/conda/pip/whatever), and installation instructions if necessary.
+* An environment file (pipenv/poetry/conda/pip/whatever), and installation instructions if necessary.
 You can also list installation instructions in a readme file.

 Sessions should include:

 * All session material
 * A license file, or a readme referring to the license, if different than https://github.com/Depart-de-Sentier/brightcon-2023-talks/blob/main/LICENSE.
-* A environment file (pipenv/poetry/conda/pip/whatever), and installation instructions, if necessary.
+* An environment file (pipenv/poetry/conda/pip/whatever), and installation instructions, if necessary.